werf/werf/docs/_includes/reference/cli/werf_kubectl_apply.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 Apply a configuration to a resource by file name or stdin.
 The resource name must be specified.
-This resource will be created if it doesn&#39;t exist yet.
-To use &#39;apply&#39;, always create the resource initially with either &#39;apply&#39; or &#39;create --save-config&#39;.
+This resource will be created if it doesn't exist yet.
+To use 'apply', always create the resource initially with either 'apply' or 'create --save-config'.

  JSON and YAML formats are accepted.